iTwin/pcf/README.md

 * Nodes
     * The following entity class cannot be deleted from your iModel once created: Subject, Partition, Model.
-    * Modified the key of SubjectNode or ModelNode would cause new Subject, Model, and Partition to be created.
+    * Modifying the key of SubjectNode or ModelNode would cause new Subject, Model, and Partition to be created.
     * Parent-child Modeling is not supported yet.
 Only the top models and their elements are synchronized.
 * Dynamic Schema
-    * Only Primitive EC Properties can be added to DMO.classProps.
+    * Only Primitive EC Properties can be added to DMO.ecElement/ecRelationship.
+They cannot be deleted once added.
-    * EC Properties defined in DMO.classProps can only be added, not deleted.
 * Loaders
     * Loader is persisted as a Repository Link element in your iModel.
     * Currently supported loaders: JSON, XLSX, SQLite Loader.